GauriR06/GauriR06.github.io/README.md

 ### Webpages

 * Home: https://gaurir06.github.io/
+* This is the home page of the website.
+*
 * Blog: https://gaurir06.github.io/blog/
+* This page contains the links to all the posts .
+*
 * About: https://gaurir06.github.io/about/
+* This is the webpage that I created.

 ### Jekyll
 * It is a static website generator.